DDFar/minds-machines-sf/Seed Apps/timeseries_seed_app/README.md

 gulp
 ```
 Browse to http://localhost:5000.
-The app is already configured data to retrieve data from MMSanFrancisco time series instances.
+The app is already configured data to retrieve data from the shared time series instances.

-If you want to link your local seed app to your own timeseries and uaa instances, copy over your **UAA url** and **Timeseries ZoneId** (both unique to your instance) from *predix-scripts/log/quickstart-summary.txt*...
+If you want to link your local seed app to your team's Timeseries and UAA instances, copy over your **UAA URL** and **Timeseries ZoneId** (both unique to your instance) from *predix-scripts/log/quickstart-summary.txt*...

 ```
 Predix Services Configuration